finom/rebloom/README.md

 ----------

-To separate your methods from classes you can define them in a separate file.
+To separate your methods from classes you can define them in a different file.

 ```ts
 // ./store/users/methods.ts